• Home

 There are two types of Events.

-Click the "ADD EVENT" button to get started.
+Click the "ADD EVENT" button to get started

-In the “Event Edit” window you will see;
+In the “ADD EVENT” window you will see;

 Event Start Date and Time: Most events are on a weekend, and usually start around 9am.
 It is important that you allow at least 2 hours, if not 3 hours, because this time window is fed into the Route Optimization window.
 If you get back a "Donor was not included" you will need to expand this time or add more drivers.